coderitter/coderitter-api-server/README.md

 ### Database transactions

-Database transactions rely on the package [knight-pg-transaction](https://github.com/c0deritter/knight-pg-transaction).
-It provides a simple yet useful class to begin, commit and rollback PostgreSQL database transcations.
+Database transactions rely on the package [knight-maria-transaction](https://github.com/c0deritter/knight-maria-transaction).
+It provides a simple yet useful class to begin, commit and rollback MariaDB database transcations.
 This architecture defines a sophisticated `ChangeSendingTransaction` which is to be used in conjunction with `create`, `update` and `delete` functionality.
 This kind of transaction will send a change event to all clients via the WebSocket API.
 That way every connected client stays up-to-date.

 ### Demo data